gerelee357/Ass-1-patient-portal/README.md

 bash list_patient_by_name.sh
 ```

-Then for getting a patient details with certain id,
+Then to get a patient's details with a certain ID,
 ```bash
 bash get_certain_patient.sh
 ```